tabassco/tabassco.github.io/about.md

 ---
 ![Profile Image]({{ site.url }}/{{ site.picture }})

-Degrees in both mechanical and computational engineering with an interest in robotics, control theory and machine learning.
+Software-Engineer with degrees in both mechanical and computational engineering.
+Got an interest in robotics, control theory and machine learning.

-Working at [HILSTER](https://www.hilster.de/) developing better ways to do hardware and software testing in python.
+Working at [HILSTER](https://www.hilster.de/) developing better wa ys to do hardware and software testing in python.

 # Expertise

 -

 # Computing